Pkabs/aws-watermark-project/README.md

 The project incorporates Infrastructure As Code to create, manage and provision AWS resources as code using terraform.

 ## Challenges
-Adding the pillow libray to the lambda function was a challenge.
+Adding the pillow library to the lambda function was a challenge.
 At first, creating the library package then including it on the function package did not work as the function was failing to find the library package.

 After researching, I found a better way of handling libraries which was by using lambda layers.
 The library is uploaded to a layer which is then attached to a lambda function.
 With layers, libraries can be reused as it's a matter of attaching the layer to the lambda function that needs it, which is awesome.